hedge-dev/UnleashedRecomp/README.md

 ### Can I install the game with a Japanese copy?

 The Japanese version of Sonic Unleashed has some minor differences in both file structure and content that make this version of the game incompatible with the international release.
 Furthermore, the US and EU versions of the game already support Japanese.
 Supporting this version would only cause mod compatibility issues in the future, so it is unlikely to be added to the update roadmap as it would also require its own recompilation.

+### Why is the game detecting my PlayStation controller as an Xbox controller?

+If you're using a third-party input translation layer (such as DS4Windows or Steam Input), it is recommended that you disable these for full controller support.

 ### Will macOS be supported?